 Emendations to Transcriptions:

-Bio: Amy Stoller is an award-winning dialect coach and sole proprietor of Stoller System, LLC.
-Since 1996 she has been Resident Dialect Designer/Coach (and occasional dramaturge) at New York’s Mint Theater Company, and since 2007 she has been dialect coach on many projects with the work of National Humanities Medalist Anna Deavere Smith, including
+Bio: Amy Stoller is an award-winning dialect designer and sole proprietor of Stoller System, LLC.
+Since 1997 she has been Resident Dialect Designer (and frequent Dramaturge) at New York’s Mint Theater Company, and since 2007 she has served as dialect coach on many projects with National Humanities Medalist Anna Deavere Smith, including

-The New York Times Critics’ Pick Notes from the Field, in which her work was singled out by
+New York Times Critics’ Pick Notes from the Field, for which her work was singled out by